HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_remote_search.md

     -   Linux: `./serverStatus.sh -all`
     -   Windows: `serverStatus.bat -all`

-3. Launch the IBM Installation Manager that was used to install HCL Portal Remote Search Version 8.5.
+3. Launch the IBM Installation Manager that was used to install HCL DX Remote Search Version 8.5.
 4. Using Installation Manager, click **File > Preferences**.
 5. Go to the **Repositories** panel and click **Add Repository**.
 6. Navigate to the repository.config file mentioned earlier and select it.
-7. Select **Update** and follow the prompts to update HCL Portal Remote Search.
+7. Select **Update** and follow the prompts to update HCL DX Remote Search.
 8. If you are running an external web server, restart it now.